skaldlabs/skald/SELF_HOSTED_DEPLOYMENT.md

 The script will:
 1. Prompt you for your API and UI domain names
 2. Request an email address (required for Let's Encrypt SSL certificates)
-3. Ask for optional API keys (VOYAGE_API_KEY and OPENAI_API_KEY)
+3. Prompt you for environment variables such as your OpenAI API key.
 4. Verify your DNS configuration
 5. Generate secure credentials
-6. Build the frontend with the correct API URL
-7. Build and start all Docker services
+6. Set up a .env.prod file to be used when deploying the stack

 ## What Gets Deployed